alxthedesigner/onCamp/README.md

 - Set Port to 5432
 - Set User to your name
 - Connect
 4. Create two tables: one named MenuData and one named UserData.
 These are where the Vape routes connect.
-Populate the MenuData table with menu items for the app to make `GET` requests on via Alamofire in the menuTableViewController.swift file.
+ - Populate the MenuData table with menu items for the app to make `GET` requests on via Alamofire in the menuTableViewController.swift file.
 The app is currently set to `GET` the item, price, description, and restaurant, but an id column with the UUID datatype is needed to uniquely identify each item.

-The UserData table should remain empty with the name, email, password, and school columns along with the UUID id column to store users, which will `POST` there upon signing up when the user reaches the signupViewController.
+ - The UserData table should remain empty with the name, email, password, and school columns along with the UUID id column to store users, which will `POST` there upon signing up when the user reaches the signupViewController.

+Finally, run the onCamp app and it should pull all the menu items from your database and add users